isabella232/search-promote.en-1/help/c-about-settings-menu/c-about-adobe-analytics-menu.md

 ---
 description: Use the Adobe Analytics menu to setup Adobe Analytics metrics authentication, manage Adobe Analytics metrics of a Report Suite, or use SAINT to enhance Adobe Analytics reports through the acceptance of tabular data from outside sources.
-seo-description: Use the Adobe Analytics menu to setup Adobe Analytics metrics authentication, manage Adobe Analytics metrics of a Report Suite, or use SAINT to enhance Adobe Analytics reports through the acceptance of tabular data from outside sources.
-seo-title: About the Adobe Analytics menu
 solution: Target
 subtopic: Adobe Analytics
 title: About the Adobe Analytics menu